How to Be a Successful Attorney in 2020

-I am a lawyer coach who specializes in helping professionals deal with attorney fatigue, lawyer burnout and lawyer depression.
+I am a lawyer coach who specializes in helping law professionals deal with fatigue, burnout and depression to become more resilient attorneys.

 We can either focus on what we are losing during this brief interlude, or we can take the time to realize where we are on the path to success.

 Practicing law can be stressful even in the best of times.
 Adding a pandemic to the mix can make it seem impossible.
 Lawyers are having to be even more nimble and retrainable in order to keep in contact with their clients, colleagues, and the courts.
-We can either focus on what we are losing during this brief interlude, or we can take the time to realize where we are on the path to success.
+We can either focus on what we are losing during this brief interlude, or we can take the time to realize where we are on the path being a successful lawyer.

 To be completely honest, the secrets to success apply to any endeavor in human life, not just practicing law.
 However, for some reason, attorneys seem to focus on things that have nothing to do with success, namely (1) financial reward and (2) accolades.
 We all want that big paycheck and the reputation that goes along with it.
 We want the acknowledgement of our clients and peers of a job well done.
 The irony is that after years of toil and sacrifice, when we achieve those goals, we may still be left wanting.

 And why is that?
 The answer is we have not had the advantage of learning some of life’s most basic principles.
-These principles are generally not taught in law schools nor chiseled in the halls of justice and instead up to each individual to learn on their own.
+These principles are generally not taught in law schools nor chiseled in the halls of justice and instead up to each individual to learn on his or her own.

 It begins with the realization that we are hard-wired to connect with other people.
 We are social creatures.
 We confuse competition with social connection and simply do not understand that sacrificing our life to make more money has damaging consequences to our well-being.
 Social connection sometimes means interacting with people without reward, other than the interaction itself.